Healing Through Remembrance

 Miss Koufax, a much-loved long-hair domestic tuxedo kitty, was adopted from a litter found under a porch in Short Hills, NJ.
 For the next few years she shuttled between New York City and Short Hills, where she was allowed to roam freely in the neighborhood and once when she was called to come in, it was actually a local skunk roaming the neighborhood.

 While living in New York, Miss Koufax (AKA “Kofi”) loved to wander the halls of the apartment building, resulting in a barrage of stern letters from the co-op management company.
-In Buck Hill she enjoyed sitting in the garden.
+In Buck Hill, she enjoyed sitting in the garden.
 She also disrupted many games of after-dinner Scrabble.

 In West Hartford, Kofi had the run of the house with her friends Charlemagne and Josephine, the miniature poodles who generously shared their turf with her.
 After the house was sold, she moved to a condo in New Britain.
 Again, Kofi enjoyed the run of the unit, sleeping on her favorite couch and looking out the sliding glass door.
-She also was permitted to leave the premises to sit under a nearby bush and to visit a fellow feline that lived in another unit.
+She also was permitted to leave the premises to sit under a nearby bush and to visit a fellow feline who lived in another unit.

 She will be missed.